Autism. 1 in 30.

 "81% are male".
 Why is that?

-We know that we are missing most of the autistic females and many of those who identify as non-binary (I'll use NB as a short term for non-binary, i.e. those who do not identify as just-female or just-male).
+We know that we are missing most of the autistic women and many of those who identify as non-binary (I'll use NB as a short term for non-binary, i.e. those who do not identify as just-female or just-male).
 We know that there are a variety of reasons for this lack of diagnosis of many.
 For example...

-We know that some diagnostic professionals then do not realise that females can be autistic, so do not diagnose...but instead label with things the person isn't.
+We know that some diagnostic professionals then do not realise that women can be autistic, so do not diagnose...but instead label with things the person isn't.
 (For example borderline personality disorder, schizophrenia, anxiety, OCD).
 Or, only notice other things that really are there too, e.g. anxiety, depression, and fail to notice autism.

 We know that some diagnostic methods use conversational questions that assume the interviewee is male.
 I've had plenty of odd conversations about 'Do you like trains', and 'What will happen to this set of engineering equipment if we do this to it' and, "Have you ever collected toy cars".
-That may only identify females with more-male interests, arguably.
+That may only identify women with more-male interests, arguably.

-We know that autistic females (and quite a few males/NB) may not show 'challenging behaviour'.
+We know that autistic women (and quite a few males/NB) may not show 'challenging behaviour'.
 In other words, distress behaviour visible to others.
 They are more likely to internalise it or disguise it.
 In a recent poll in the autism social media, around 70% of autistic people said they are more likely to 'shut down' than have a distress-behaviour meltdown.

 We know that a lot of autistic people will be told to fake eye contact, and will have learned to copy face expression and body language.
 It makes many difficult to spot from the old myths of 'doesn't make eye contact', etc.